NFL playoff picture: Which teams are still on the road to Super Bowl LIX?

 - Pittsburgh Steelers (10-6)

-That means the Kansas City Chiefs receive a bye to the divisional round – and will play that match at home.
+The Kansas City Chiefs have locked up the No 1 seed in the AFC, meaning they receive a bye to the divisional round – and will play that match at home.

 Andy Reid’s side, the defending champions as they go for three NFL titles in a row, will also play the AFC Championship match at home should they reach that stage.